 Negation and cancellation

-The project investigates the relationship between negation and cancellation by (i) taking a close and fresh look at the logical foundations of analysing negation as a complement mapping operator as opposed to negation as a content cancelling operator, and (ii) investigating linguistic cancellation phenomena.
-The main aim is to develop a theory of cancellation that is based on modern logical approaches and is capable of handling linguistically relevant empirical data.
-We argue that cancellation is a negation-like phenomenon, however not proposition-based, but rather discourse-related.
-Our project thus investigates negation phenomena at the discourse level and addresses the CRC’s general research question “Which aspects of negation are universal and why are they universal?”.
+This project investigates the relationship between negation and cancellation by (i) re-examining the logical foundations of analyzing negation as a complement-mapping operator, as opposed to a content-cancelling operator, and (ii) exploring linguistic cancellation phenomena.
+The main goal is to develop a theory of cancellation that is grounded in contemporary logical approaches and capable of accounting for linguistically relevant empirical data.
+Researchers maintain that cancellation is a negation-like phenomenon, but one that is discourse-related rather than proposition-based.
+Accordingly, the project investigates negation at the discourse level and engages directly with the CRC’s central research question: “Which aspects of negation are universal and why are they universal?”

-We thus aim to collect and analyse linguistic data exemplifying cancellation that have so far not been treated in a unitary manner comprising data that have been discussed in the literature as well as experimentally elicited new data points.
-We furthermore extend the empirical data base to phenomena of multi-modal communication such as (non)manual co-speech gestures used in contexts of cancellation.
-The overarching aim of our project is to clarify the relationship of negation to cancellation and its relation to well-known discourse moves such as denial, refusal, and correction, as well as to develop a concise theory of the CG dynamics that can handle the cases of cancellation that we observe in human discourse.
+To this end, researchers will collect and analyze linguistic data that exemplify cancellation and have not yet been treated within a unified perspective.
+The dataset will integrate examples already discussed in the literature with novel, experimentally elicited data.
+The research will also broaden the empirical basis to include phenomena of multimodal communication, such as (non-)manual co-speech gestures occurring in cancellation contexts.
+The overarching aim is to elucidate how negation relates to cancellation and how both connect to well-known discourse moves such as denial, refusal, and correction.
+In doing so, this project aims to develop a concise theory of CG dynamics that can accommodate the cancellation patterns observed in natural discourse.

 Project Leaders